 The lifeboat at Walton is now stationed in the water behind a transom door near the end of the pier, so is always ready for immediate deployment.

-The picture on both the EQSL card and the paper card is of the above lifeboat at Walton.
+The picture on both the EQSL card above and the paper card, is the actual lifeboat at Walton on the Naze.